Arrief/pokemon-rolodex/README.md

 ## Installation

-After cloning this repository from Github, use the terminal to cd into the folder, then run `npm install`.
+After cloning this repository from Github, use the terminal to `cd` into the `pokemon-rolodex` directory, then run `npm install`.

 After that, run `npm start` and keep your terminal window open and running while using the application locally.
+The app runs on `http://localhost:5173/`.

 ## Development info